microsoft/vscode-jupyter/CONTRIBUTING.md

 ### Running Functional Tests

 Functional tests are those in files with extension `.functional.test.ts`.
-These tests are similar to system tests in scope, but are run like unit tests.
+These tests are similar to integration tests in scope, but are run like unit tests.

 You can run functional tests in a similar way to that for unit tests: